stephenfitzsimon/stephenfitzsimon/README.md

 ## Intro
 I am a student at CodeUp learning Data Science in the Jemison cohort.
 I am Looking forward to working on projects that explore the things I'm interested in: math, langauges, economics, and the environment.
 I like to explore problems in language and mathematics, and share what I learn with others.
 In my free time I enjoy studying linguistics, writing and reading.

 "Our revels now are ended.
-These our actors,
+These our actors,<br>
-As I foretold you, were all spirits, and
+As I foretold you, were all spirits, and<br>
-Are melted into air, into thin air;
+Are melted into air, into thin air;<br>
-And, like the baseless fabric of this vision,
+And, like the baseless fabric of this vision,<br>
-The cloud-capp'd towers, the gorgeous palaces,
+The cloud-capp'd towers, the gorgeous palaces,<br>
-The solemn temples, the great globe itself,
+The solemn temples, the great globe itself,<br>
-Yea, all which it inherit, shall dissolve,
+Yea, all which it inherit, shall dissolve,<br>
-And, like this insubstantial pageant faded,
+And, like this insubstantial pageant faded,<br>
 Leave not a rack behind.
-We are such stuff
+We are such stuff<br>
-As dreams are made on; and our little life
+As dreams are made on; and our little life<br>
-Is rounded with a sleep."
+Is rounded with a sleep." <br>
 -Shakespeare, The Tempest

 #### Languages I'm learning